 What is the characteristic of no-mind (wu-hsin)?
 The characteristic is no-thought (wu-nien).
 What is the characteristic of no-thought?
 The characteristic is non-duality.
 What is the characteristic of non-duality?
 The characteristic is the sameness of things. – Tathagatajnanamudrasamadhi (Jan Yun Hua, 1989)

-samacittata – Equanimity.
+samacittata – Equanimity of mind.

 sambhogakaya – ‘Reward body’ or ‘body of enjoyment’ of a tathagata, which functions in perfect harmony; sometimes rendered as ‘retribution body’.